bjmcternan/autonav_proof_of_concept/README.md

 # Automatic Navigation Proof of Concept
-This code tries to simulate a robot by having the following components:
+This code tries to simulate robot path planning.
+The robot will attempt to move to the location of the mouse cursor when a user clicks on the screen.
+Many points can be added at any time and are stored in a FIFO queue

 In the bot folder:
 ## Body